 You are probably starting to question how healthcare workers are supposed to navigate through them all to safely recommend and even prescribe these apps to patients.

 It’s definitely not an easy task.
 But don’t you worry, we have done the investigation for you!
-We will give you a background on healthcare apps, share insights on what patients look for in an app, and then share the 7 best healthcare apps for patients.
+We will give you a background on healthcare apps based on our expertise as one of the top app developers in Los Angeles, share insights on what patients look for in an app, and then share the 8 best healthcare apps for patients.

 What are healthcare apps?